Re-setting the Pro Tools plug-ins cache manually

 4. Re-open Pro Tools.

-Windows and AAX 64-bits format:
+Windows and AAX 64-bit format:

 1. Close Pro Tools.

-2. Press Windows key plus R.
+2. Press the Windows key plus R.

 3. Enter “C:\Users\%username%\AppData\Roaming\Avid\Pro Tools\” (without the quotes), and click on OK.